Sunwood-ai-labs/prompt-pandora/docs/README.en.md

 ## 🙏 Acknowledgements

 - Thanks to the open-source community for inspiring the development of Prompt Pandora.
-- Thank you to Anthropic for providing the AI model.
+- Thanks to Anthropic for providing the AI model.

 ---

 Use Prompt Pandora to improve your communication with AI and create more effective prompts!
-Feel free to open an issue if you have any questions or suggestions.
+Please feel free to open an issue if you have any questions or suggestions.